meta-llama/llama-recipes/docs/LLM_finetuning.md

 ## LLM Fine-Tuning

-Here we discuss fine-tuning Llama 2 with a couple of different recipes.
+Here we discuss fine-tuning Meta Llama 3 with a couple of different recipes.
 We will cover two scenarios here:

 ## 1. **Parameter Efficient Model Fine-Tuning**